 SAN MARCOS, Calif., October 18, 2021 – Encycle Corporation, a software technology company focused on helping commercial and industrial customers dramatically improve the efficiency of their HVAC systems and energy efficiency programs using IoT-enabled services, is pleased to announce the expansion of its SwarmLogic™energy management technology to the heating side of HVAC system optimization.

 Swarm Logic deployed on cooling systems has been the mainstay of Encycle’s autonomous Energy-as-a-Service (EaaS) offering until now.
 The development and testing of Swarm Logic for heating has been underway for over a year.
-Its unveiling comes at an opportunistic time for Encycle’s current and potential customers who, like everyone else, are bracing for exponentially higher electric and gas utility bills this heating season, with natural gas prices jumping 112% since January 2021.
-The alarming price increase will directly affect customers with gas-fired furnaces and electric heating customers whose electricity is supplied by gas-fired power plants.
+Its unveiling comes at an opportunistic time for Encycle’s current and potential customers who, like everyone else, are bracing for exponentially higher energy and gas utility bills this heating season, with natural gas prices jumping 112% since January 2021.
+The alarming price increase will directly affect customers with gas-fired furnaces and energy heating customers whose energy is supplied by gas-fired power plants.

 Swarm Logic is a proven energy management solution that has been successfully deployed at over 1,000 sites with 10,000 rooftop units (RTUs).
 Typical Encycle customers save 10% to 30% on HVAC energy consumption, spend, and emissions with results verified by independent third-party reviews.